 - 2.1.
-Volunteers must be familiar with, and adhere to, the school's / Trust's safeguarding and child protection policy.
+Volunteers must be familiar with, and adhere to, the school's / Trust's safeguarding and Child Protection Policy.
 Safeguarding training will be provided to all volunteers before they begin their placement. - 2.2.
 If volunteers have concerns about the welfare of a child, or if a child makes a disclosure, they should speak directly to the Designated Safeguarding Lead (DSL).
 Please contact the individual school to obtain this information. - 2.3.
 Volunteers should refrain from physical contact with pupils and should use their judgement to determine when physical contact is appropriate.
 If physical contact with pupils is required, volunteers should ask for a pupil's consent before touching them.

-- 2.4.
+Any physical contact with a child is to be reported to the volunteer's nominated person in school. - 2.4.
 Volunteers must not form personal relationships with pupils, either inside or outside of school, with whom they do not already have a personal relationship.
 This includes: - 2.4.1.
 Exchanging contact information - 2.4.2.
 Making contact with pupils outside of school, including on social media - 2.4.3.
 Arranging to meet pupils outside of school - 2.4.4.
 Alerting the DSL if a pupil develops an infatuation with them - 2.5.
 Volunteers should not take or share photos of pupils unless instructed to do so by their supervisor.